 Here are a few things to keep in mind about your anonymity when using Glassdoor:

-- Any time you submit a company, interview, or benefit review, you'll have the option to include your location and job title.
-If you provided this information, it will be published with your contribution and could indirectly identify you.
-Just remember that it's your choice!
+- Any time you submit a company review, interview review, or benefit review, you'll have the option to include your location and job title.

-- Glassdoor will never post to your Facebook wall or Google+ Profile, nor will it display any profile information or links next to your contribution.
+- Glassdoor will never post to your Facebook wall or Google account, nor will it display any profile information or links next to your contribution.

 - Resumes uploaded to Glassdoor are not searchable by employers or other users.
 The only time an employer can see your resume is when you submit it directly with a job application.